Frodo: I can't do this, Sam.

 Gollum: Myyy PRECIOUSSS.

-Treebeard: I promised Gandalf I would keep you safe and safe is where I'll keep you.
+Treebeard: [to Merry and Pippin] I promised Gandalf I would keep you safe and safe is where I'll keep you.

 Gandalf: Breathe the free air again, my friend.